-- 1. Physical Anthropology, 12th ed.
-Stein and Rowe, McGraw-Hill Co., ISBN 978-1-259-92040-0. - 2.
-Physical Anthropology A Laboratory Manual, 8th ed., D. France - 3.
+- 1. Physical Anthropology, 11th or 12th ed.
+Stein and Rowe, McGraw-Hill Co. (readings indicated by "T") - 2.
+Physical Anthropology A Laboratory Manual, 8th ed., D. France, (new copy only). - 3.
 Additional testable readings will be announced and posted on the course Canvas site for each of the four parts of the course.
 You are responsible for these announcements and for the readings.

 Testing and Grading - The course is based upon a combination of performance grades in lecture and laboratory.
 There will be four lecture examinations during the semester, one for each section of the material.
 All count equally, (100 points), and each will cover a specified set of lectures and readings.
-Typically, each test will consist of 70% objective items from the textbook, and 30% short essay items from lecture and assigned readings posted on Canvas.
-At the end of the semester, the lowest lecture grade will be dropped and the lab grade substituted for it, i.e. lab counts for 25% of the final course grade, (see Laboratory Grading below).
+At the end of the semester, the lowest lecture grade will be dropped and the lab grade substituted for it, i.e. lab counts for 25% of the grade, (se Laboratory Grading below).
 Note, however, that one must pass the laboratory portion of the course in order to pass the course.
 "Passing" the lab means getting at least 60% of the points possible in lab.
 "Passing" the course means attaining a final average of 60% or better overall.
 If a student misses a lecture exam, it will be counted as the "dropped" grade.
 Therefore, it is a good idea not to miss any exams in order to achieve maximum benefit from the drop policy.
 There are no makeup examinations in the lecture portion of the course.
 The laboratory portion of the course is worth 380 points distributed as: 12 quizzes @ 5pts ea; 12 outside assignments @ 10 pts. ea; 2 major practical exams @ 100 pts. ea. = 380 pts.